Sexual Misconduct (including sexual violence)

 Haverford will investigate all complaints of sexual misconduct in a full, reliable and impartial manner.
 The College will take all steps necessary to stop the misconduct, prevent its recurrence, and offer appropriate remedies to address its effects on those involved.

-Haverford College respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality.
+Haverford College respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality in all cases.
+Follow this link to learn more.
 (Only certain professionals with statutory confidentiality privileges acting within that role [e.g., licensed mental health professionals, medical professionals, and clergy] can guarantee confidentiality).
 Title IX of the Education Amendments of 1972 obligates the College to stop sexual harassment (including sexual violence), remedy its effects, and take steps to prevent its recurrence.
 As a result, while protecting confidentiality to the greatest extent possible, the College may need to investigate an incident and take action once an allegation is known, whether or not the student wishes to pursue a complaint.

 Student complaints of sexual misconduct against Haverford faculty, administrators, staff and third parties fall with the purview of the College's employee procedures, so reports of possible violations should be made to the Director of Human Resources or one of the EEO (Equal Employment Opportunity) Officers (Marilou Allen, 610-896-1183).
 The College will take all such complaints seriously and will conduct a timely and thorough investigation and take appropriate action to resolve the matter, prevent recurrence of the behavior in question and correct its effects, as necessary and appropriate.
 Given the nature of the allegation, the Title IX Coordinator will also be consulted throughout the process.
 See a fuller description in the Students' Guide.